 What fish can I house my blenny with?

-Blennies are relatively peaceful fish so they can be successfully kept with most species of non-aggressive fish.
+A relatively peaceful fish, you can successfully keep Blennies with most species of non-aggressive fish.
 This includes gobies, yellow tangs and basslet fish to name a few.

 Tailspot blennies are wonderful fish for any saltwater aquarium.
 They are beautiful to look at and seem to have their own personalities.
 In addition, they are easy to care for and get along well with a variety of other fish.
-Blennies should be fed a strict vegetable-heavy diet and should be given plenty of places to hide and perch, as well as ample space to graze.
+Feed Blennies a strict vegetable-heavy diet and have plenty of places for them to hide and perch, as well as ample space to graze.

 What’s the difference between a Blenny & Goby?